Wrinkling of an elastic sheet floating on a liquid sphere: Lower bound

-Indeed, observe that the first term on the r.h.s comes from the Taylor expansion of $g(t)=t^2$ in the form $t^2 - s^2 - 2s(t-s)=(t-s)^2$, whereas the second term on the r.h.s is the difference between $Df$ and the gradient of $g$.
+Indeed, observe that the first term on the right-hand side comes from the Taylor expansion of $g(t)=t^2$ in the form $t^2 - s^2 - 2s(t-s)=(t-s)^2$, whereas the second term on the right-hand side represents the difference between $Df$ and the gradient of $g$.